Union Grove, Alabama

 Union Grove is a town in Marshall County, Alabama, United States, and is included in the Huntsville-Decatur Combined Statistical Area.
 As of the 2020 census, the population of the town was 67, down from 77 at the 2010 census.

 In the Civil War the Union troops camped there for some time after passing through Parches Cove.
 It became known thereafter as Union Grove.

 Geography

-Union Grove is located in western Marshall County at (34.400088, -86.446049).
-It is 7 mi northeast of Arab and 5 mi southwest of Guntersville Dam on the Tennessee River.
-Union Grove sits at an elevation of 1040 ft above sea level on the relatively flat top of Brindley Mountain, near the southwest end of the Appalachian Plateau.
+Union Grove is located in western Marshall County 7 mi northeast of Arab and 5 mi southwest of Guntersville Dam on the Tennessee River.
+Union Grove sits at an elevation of 1027 ft above sea level on the relatively flat top of Brindley Mountain, near the southwest end of the Appalachian Plateau.

 Electricity service in Union Grove is provided through Arab Electric Cooperative, which comes through the Tennessee Valley Authority.

 According to the U.S. Census Bureau, the town has a total area of 0.6 sqmi, of which 0.01 sqmi, or 1.77%, are water.